entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is .
 > - The coding of *Xichonolepis wudingensis* is .

+> - The coding of *Songmingolepis conspicilatus* is 1.

 49. Index r1 between width of anterior margin and maximum width of anterior median dorsal plate: r1 > 55 (0); 35 ≤ r1 ≤55 (1); 15 ≤ r1 < 35 (2); r1 < 15 (3). (ordered)
 > Young (1984, 1988), Character 22; Zhang and Young (1992), Character 3; Zhu (1996), Character 12; Jia *et al.* (2010), Character 33; Pan *et al.* (2018), Character 12; Wang and Zhu (2018), Character 49; Plax and Lukševičs (2023), Character 49; Luo *et al*.
 (2025), Character 49.